hebsonaraujo/simple-ds/README.md

 # Simple Design System

-This project is a simple design system built with [Next.js](https://nextjs.org/) and [Storybook](https://storybook.js.org/).
+This is a small sample of a design system built with [Next.js](https://nextjs.org/) and [Storybook](https://storybook.js.org/).
 It includes a collection of reusable components, styled with [Tailwind CSS](https://tailwindcss.com/) and custom fonts.

 - **Simple Design System**, based on the [Atomic Design](https://atomicdesign.bradfrost.com/chapter-2/) methodology.
 - **Design inspired by**: [Layout on Figma](https://www.figma.com/community/file/1335673212969292007).